-- This section is pursuant to Regulations 151 (3), (4) and (5) and prescribes the grounds for (a) - (i) Suspension; and - (ii) Revocation of - personnel air traffic service licences, ratings, permits and other qualifications. - For the purpose of clarity, the mechanism used by the Authority is defined as follows: (b) - (1) Provisional suspension: a temporary measure which places a licence, or its associated(s), in abeyance pending inquiry or investigation into the case. - Note.
-There may or may not be conditions set whereby the licence holder may seek withdrawal of the provisional suspension. - (2) Suspension: the act of placing a licence, or its associated rating(s), in abeyance, with conditions set whereby the licence holder may seek withdrawal of the suspension. - (3) Revocation: the act of withdrawing a licence, or its associated rating(s). - (c) The Authority may use any of the mechanisms described in (b) above.
+- (a) This section is pursuant to Regulations 151 (3), (4) and (5) and prescribes the grounds for

+- (i) Suspension; and

+- (ii) Revocation of

+- (b) For the purpose of clarity, the mechanism used by the Authority is defined as follows: - (1) Provisional suspension: a temporary measure which places a licence, or its associated(s), in abeyance pending inquiry or investigation into the case.

+Note.
+There may or may not be conditions set whereby the licence holder may seek withdrawal of the provisional suspension.

+- (2) Suspension: the act of placing a licence, or its associated rating(s), in abeyance, with conditions set whereby the licence holder may seek withdrawal of the suspension. - (3) Revocation: the act of withdrawing a licence, or its associated rating(s). - (c) The Authority may use any of the mechanisms described in (b) above.